Lady sings the bass...

 • Jazz’n Chisinau International Festival with Paul Heller, Martin Sasse, Niklas Walter in Moldova (2019)

-• Paul Heller & Roman Schwaller CD release concert with Martin Sasse, Niklas Walter (2019)
+• Paul Heller & Roman Schwaller CD-Release Konzert mit Martin Sasse, Niklas Walter (2019)

 • Jazz@undesigned with Unit 5 (2018)